ifyouabide/bible/README.md

 ## Development

 Download the source.
-Install python3 and nodejs.
+Install nodejs (v14.5+).
 Then, in the source dir:

 `npm run build`